maehler/brynar-chronicles/entries/md/part28.md

 On his way out of the cavern, there is another click, and another fireball.
 He makes his way out, a bit zinged, and with him he has a big bag of treasure, a short bow and a battle axe.

-They head back to the surface, and back to the inn.
+They head back to the surface(ish), and back to the inn.

 Find Oondar and tell him what they found.
 Found evidence of a dragon, but did not actually see the dragon.